Azul looking to buy bankrupt LATAM Airlines' Brazil operation, source says

 During the pandemic, Azul and LATAM developed a codeshare program to avoid competing in Brazil as the market shrank, which was blessed by regulators.
 But that program suddenly ended this week, which Azul said was a reaction to its consolidation plans.

 Industry analysts had said throughout 2020 that Azul might try to buy LATAM in Brazil.
-The two airlines divide Brazil's market with a third carrier, Gol Linhas Aereas Inteligentes (GOLL4.SA).
+The two airlines divide Brazil’s market with a third carrier, Gol Linhas Aereas Inteligentes.

 Our Standards: The Thomson Reuters Trust Principles.